 [Company Address]

-Subject: Application for the Marketing Manager Position
+Subject: Application for Marketing Manager

 Dear [Hiring Manager's Name],